saddiboi/Summer_Budget/README.md

 9. Go to the **Goals** sheet — set savings targets
 10. Click **Refresh Dashboard** to see updated totals and charts
 11. Click **View Overview** to see your full season history

-To unblock the file:

-1. Close the file in Excel
-2. Find `Summer_Budget.xlsm` in File Explorer (usually your Downloads folder)
-3. Right-click the file and choose **Properties**
-4. At the bottom of the **General** tab, find the security notice
-5. Tick the **Unblock** checkbox
-6. Click **Apply**, then **OK**
-7. Reopen the file in Excel — macros will now work

-You only need to do this once.
-After unblocking, the file behaves like any other Excel workbook.

-> **Note for Mac users:** This block doesn't apply on macOS.
-Just open the file and click **Enable Macros** when prompted.

 ### Sheets at a Glance